twostraws/wwdc/README.md

 There are lots of other events and watch parties taking place around the world and online:

+TUESDAY, June 11th
+- [WWDC Notes](https://wwdcnotes.com/) from voluntary members of our community, maybe you? (organized by Cihat Gündüz)

 - Add your event here with a pull request!

 ### Keynote watch parties